Azure/azure-sdk-for-java/sdk/tracing/azure-core-tracing-opencensus/README.md

 ## Examples
 The following sections provides examples of using the azure-core-tracing-opencensus plugin with some of the Azure Java SDK libraries:
 ### Using the plugin package with HTTP client libraries
-- Sync create a secret using [azure-keyvault-secrets][azure-keyvault-secrets] with tracing enabled.
+- Sync create a secret using [azure-security-keyvault-secrets][azure-security-keyvault-secrets] with tracing enabled.

     Users can additionally pass the value of the current tracing span to the SDKs using key **"opencensus-span"** on the [Context][context] parameter of the calling method:
     ```java